 - Place the thermometer in the accessory dock. - Make sure that the monitor is connected to AC power. - Make sure that the monitor is powered on.

-The LED on the dock indicates the charging status of the battery pack:
+The LED on the dock indicates the charging status of the battery pack.

-- Orange: The battery pack is charging.

-- Green: The battery pack is charged.
+- Amber: The battery pack is charging. - Green: The battery pack is charged.

-- Not illuminated: The battery pack is not charging.